Rising external costs are real. Internal friction is one of the cost you can still control.

 Agency acquired by the world’s largest holding company

 “Most executives we work with are not surprised that silo friction exists.
 They are surprised by the size of the total when it is added together.
-And they are surprised to discover that a significant portion is directly recoverable — without new capital, new technology, or additional headcount.”
+And they are surprised to discover that a significant portion is directly recoverable without new capital, technology, or additional headcount.”

 Collaboration Expert and Human Dynamics Friction Reduction Specialist